Four-force (4-force) is a four-vector, considered as

 For a body with a continuous

-distribution of matter vectors and are substantially
+distribution of matter vectors and

 different from the corresponding instantaneous vectors of specific particles in

-typical examples are the relativistic uniform system
+are relativistic uniform system

-the 4-force density, 4-acceleration, vectors
+density, 4-acceleration, vectors

-and are functions not
+are functions not

 observation.